eastend-street/nestjs-api-tutorial/README.md

-# NestjS bookmark API tutorial
+# NestJS bookmark API tutorial
 This is a sample application to store users and bookmarks using NestJS and Prisma.

 ## Tutorial